 The POWs arrived at the bridge to work and saw the Japanese running around.
 All they could tell was that something had agitated them.
 When they got closer to the bridge, they looked down and saw the heads of two Japanese soldiers on poles.
 They had been killed by Filipino guerrillas during the night.
 They completed their work on July 12th and were sent to Lipa Batangas to rebuild another bridge.
 They remained there until August 2nd when they were sent to Candelaria by truck.

-Unlike the other barrios, the Filipinos kept their distance from the POWs.
+The POWs built two bridges in Candelaria, and unlike the other barrios, the Filipinos kept their distance from the POWs.
 At this barrio, the POWs slept in a coconut processing mill with a fence around it.
 During the nights, since they were locked in, the building grew hot.
 The food at this time also deteriorated in its quality and many of the POWs came down with malaria, scurvy, and pellagra.
 The Japanese brought the Filipino doctor from Calauan to the work site and he told the Japanese to give the POWs limes.
 The POWs’ health improved after they received the limes.
 While the POWs worked, the Filipinos were allowed to bring them food which also resulted in their health improving.

 The POWs found themselves repairing a concrete bridge that had been extensively damaged.
 Instead of replacing it with a wooden bridge, they repaired the existing bridge.
 The sand and cement were brought to a large flat-bottomed box with wheelbarrows and dumped into the box.
 Buckets of water were dumped into it from buckets into the box.
 They then mixed it by hand with Japanese shovels.
 This was the hardest part of the job.
 When the work on this bridge was finished, they built a wooden bridge near the barrio.
 It was said they built 30 bridges while on the detail.